 Complications of chronic constipation include:

-The following can help you avoid developing chronic constipation.
+The following tips can help you avoid developing constipation.

-- Eat fewer foods with low amounts of fiber such as processed foods, and dairy and meat products.
+- Eat fewer foods with low amounts of fiber such as processed foods, dairy and meats.

 - Drink plenty of fluids.

 - Don't ignore the urge to pass stool.